oracle-livelabs/apex/online-bookstore-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

     ![Click Timeline](images/15-2-14-apply-changes.png " ")

 ## Task 3: Update OBS MANAGE ORDERS Package

+In this task, you will update the OBS\_MANAGE\_ORDERS package to include Razorpay payment details while creating orders, ensuring proper order tracking and payment integration.

 1. Expand **SQL Workshop** and navigate to **Object Browser**.